Hickenbotham History, Family Crest & Coats of Arms

 - Frederick Hickenbotham, aged 34, who landed in America from Burmingham, England, in 1911

-- John Henry Hickenbotham, aged 40, who emigrated to America from Ilkeston, England, in 1912
+- John Henry Hickenbotham, aged 40, who immigrated to America from Ilkeston, England, in 1912

-- Ellen Hickenbotham, aged 38, who emigrated to the United States from Ilkeston, England, in 1912
+- Ellen Hickenbotham, aged 38, who immigrated to the United States from Ilkeston, England, in 1912